ChromeUniverse/Personal-website/public/posts/tech-picks-07-21.md

 ClockworkPi's not-a-retrocomputer can be powered either by a [Raspberry Pi Compute Module 3+ Lite](https://www.raspberrypi.org/products/compute-module-3-plus/) or a range of pinout-compatible System-on-Modules developed by ClockworkPi, nicknamed ["Cores"](https://www.clockworkpi.com/devterm#bgLayers_comp-khfqg1tp).
 They use ARM-based CPUs (Rockchip RK3399 or Allwinner H6) with varying amounts of processing/graphical power and RAM (up to 4GB LPDDR3).

 As for the rest, the device comes with an "ultrawide" 6.8-inch 16:6 display - the wide aspect ratio (which apparently is exactly 2xVGA) is kind of wonky, but might work well enough with most software and some games.
 The DevTerm's mainboard also has a wireless module with support for WiFi and Bluetooth 5.
-The machine is powered by 2 Li-Ion 18650 cells (not included due to shipping restrictions) and has built-in power management for charging over USB-C.
+The machine is powered by two Li-Ion 18650 cells (not included due to shipping restrictions) and has built-in power management circuitry for charging over USB-C.

 There's also a good number of ports on the mini-computer, including USB-C with charging, Micro HDMI, an SD card reader (which is where the device boots from), a headphone jack (it comes with stereo speakers too) and three USB-As.
 Oh, and it comes with a thermal printer (!) which can be attached to an expansion port.